rudderlabs/rudderstack-docs/destinations/marketing/qualtrics-website-feedback.md

 }
 ```

-* Add the below snippet to display the qualified intercept on your Activity class:
+* Add the following snippet to display the qualified intercept in your activity class:

 ```java
 Qualtrics.instance().evaluateProject(new MyCallback());
 ```

+{% hint style="info" %}
-* For information refer to [**Qualtrics Android doc**](https://api.qualtrics.com/sdks/ZG9jOjgwNTgzNjE-getting-started-with-mobile-app-sdk-on-android).
+For more information, refer to the [**Qualtrics Android documentation**](https://api.qualtrics.com/sdks/ZG9jOjgwNTgzNjE-getting-started-with-mobile-app-sdk-on-android).
+{% endhint %}

 {% endtab %}
 {% endtabs %}

 {% hint style="info" %}
-In iOS, if the user qualifies for multiple intercepts, only one will be shown, whereas in Android all the intercept will be shown.
+In the iOS Device Mode implementation, even if the user qualifies for multiple intercepts, only one will be shown.
+Whereas in Android, all the intercepts for the user will be shown.
 {% endhint %}

 ## Page